HEP-FCC/fcc-tutorials/fast-sim-and-analysis/fccanalyses/doc/starterkit/FccFastSimVertexing/Readme.md

   .Define("triplets_m",  "myAnalysis::build_triplets( muons, -1. )")   # returns a vector of triplets, i.e. of vectors of 3 RecoParticles
   .Define("n_triplets_m",  "return triplets_m.size() ; " )
  ```
- where the latter line will filter out events for which no triplet has been found.

  NB: the efficiency for having the three muons from the tau decay that fall within the tracker acceptance is about 95%.
 However, a track will reach the muon detector only if its momentum is larger than about 2 GeV (in Delphes, the efficiency for muons below 2 GeV is set to zero).
 When adding the requirement that the three muons have p > 2 GeV, the efficiency drops to about 75%.
 You can check that using the MC information, starting e.g. from analysis_Tau3Mu_MCseeded.py.
-Consequently: out of 1000 signal events, only ~ 750 events are selected by the above Filter.
+Consequently: out of 1000 signal events, only ~  a triplet is found in 750 events only.

  It is then simple to build a tau candidate from the first triplet that has been found, e.g. :
  ```python